Current State of Clinical Trials Impacted by the War in Ukraine

 These challenges pose the question ‘where do we go from here?’ as sponsors work hard to protect patients and trial operations in the midst of conflict while adhering to regulations.
 As an industry, we must learn from the conflict’s impact on trials so we can assess future trial design.

-The conflict in Ukraine has already given way to certain operational changes in the clinical trial landscape that were both unavoidable and inevitable.
+The conflict in Ukraine has already given way to certain operational changes in the clinical trial landscape that was both unavoidable and inevitable.
 Between disrupting the scheduled study visits and adjustments made for trial participants fleeing Ukraine to transfer to other sites, clinical trial protocol deviations have become a necessary path forward to ensuring patients’ rights and safety, wherever possible.

-It is essential that the continuation of ongoing trial treatment, and the preservation of the quality of data should be undertaken with urgency.
+It is essential that the continuation of ongoing trial treatment and the preservation of the quality of data should be undertaken with urgency.
 But how do we inform and equip leaders with the best information to respond ethically and within the bounds of trial protocol?
 Is it better to ask for permission or apologize later under this extreme circumstance?
 The answers to these questions are complex.
 As regulatory agencies pointed to experience gained during the COVID-19 pandemic to help inform sponsors, we anticipate more lessons learned from this conflict to be shared with the industry.

-As additional recommendations for this situation are being developed across the industry, we also anticipate new changes to come.
+As additional recommendations for this specific situation are being developed across the industry, we also anticipate new changes to come.
 With the topic of decentralization already at the forefront of clinical trial study design, the added benefits of telemedicine with respect to trial agility and patient mobility are part of the discussion.
 We aim, in part two of this article series, to examine key components that may offer conflict-resilient strategies to clinical trial design.